 There’s rarely a week that goes by that I don’t discover something in culture that makes me pause and wonder, why?
-This can be both big picture things and smaller perhaps less important issues.
-What we have to talk about today is the idea that cinematic heroines of the millennial’s childhood are terrible influences.
+What we’re talking about today is the idea that cinematic heroines from the childhood of a millennial are terrible influences.
 When it comes to the princesses some of us grew up knowing, they tend to get the raw end of the deal.
 A Disney princess and modern culture don’t seem to get along.
-They’re made fun of, and considered anything but a strong female.
+Most consider them anything but a strong female.
 Thinking on this, I do wonder, why aren’t Disney princess characters considered strong women?

 Clips have recently resurfaced of a dated interview Kiera Knightley gave about the films her daughter isn’t allowed to watch.
 Two of them being Cinderella and The Little Mermaid.
 I’m not dissing Knightley’s choice to select what her daughter watches.
-That’s the sign of a good parent.
+That’s being a good parent.
 It’s not even that these are two films her daughter cannot watch.
 What I do take issue with is the reasons why her daughter cannot see Cinderella or The Little Mermaid.
-According to her, the former is “banned” because our heroine waits around for a rich dude to save her – gasp!
+The former is “banned” because our heroine waits around for a rich dude to save her.
 The latter isn’t allowed because Ariel gives up her voice for a man, and that’s a no-no.

 DISCUSSION | IN DEFENSE OF ROMANTIC COMEDIES THAT ARE DIFFICULT TO COME BY

-Irrespective of this, an idea that all Ariel or Cinderella wants is a man is strange to me.
-Yes the movies depict a romance and yes, both girls’ crush on a cute (and presumably wealthy) dude.
-Still where is this idea that this is all they want come from?
+Irrespective of this, the idea that all Ariel or Cinderella wants is a man is strange.
+Yes the movies depict a romance and yes, both girls’ crush on a cute dude.
+Yes, Cinderella dreams about a charming prince.
+Still where is this idea that this is the sum of their dream?

 Ariel wants adventure and to explore and to experience life outside of what she knows.